Forecasting high-dimensional functional time series with dual-factor structures: Factor model for HDFTS

-Let $\{\mathbfcal{X}_{t}: t = 1, \ldots, T\}$ be an $N$-dimensional functional time series, where $N$ is the number of sets of functional time series, and $T$ is the sample size or the number of functions within each set of functional time series.
-The HDFTS can be organized into a single matrix format, such that { {
+Let $\{\mathbfcal{X}_{t}: t = 1, \ldots, T\}$ be an $N$-dimensional FTS, where $N$ is the number of sets of FTS, and $T$ is the sample size or the number of functions within each set of FTS.
+The HDFTS can be organized into a single matrix format such that